 To help you succeed academically – and balance your life and course work – we offer a wide range of resources and services.
 Everything from writing workshops and peer mentorship to wellness support and career guidance is available to fulfill our LA&PS students’ needs.
-Explore the sections below to access these on-campus resources.
+Explore the sections to access these on-campus resources.

 Throughout your time at York, resources are available to help you achieve personal, academic and professional success.
 Browse through our year-specific supports to ensure you're on the right path.